 How to study The Secret Doctrine

 It’s no secret that The Secret Doctrine isn’t easy to read.
 It requires continual mental effort, attention, concentration, and serious study.
 It even takes a long time to properly read even a few pages.
 The content is heavy and deep.
+This is expected given that any work which compares several dozens of philosophies and over half-a-dozen of world-religions is likely to be difficult to read.
 Also every page introduces several new concepts which is often of a challenging nature (this is actually a hallmark of HPB’s writing style).
 A lot of students have aborted the study of The Secret Doctrine after but a few hours.

 We are aware of the key challenges that a student will face with HPB’s work.
 Therefore, the objective of this article is to provide some guidelines which might make your study of the The Secret Doctrine easier.
 This is based on the feedback of a few students who were able to do a serious study of this book:

-- First things first, do note that the writings of Bailey, Leadbeater and Besant offer a different perspective of theosophy; and also uses terminology which is different from that used by HPB.
+- First things first, do note that the writings of Bailey, Leadbeater and Besant offer a different perspective of theosophy; and also uses terminology which is significantly different from that used by HPB.
 This is possibly one of the reasons that a large number of people who read Bailey, Leadbeater and Besant admit to finding it difficult to make sense of HPB’s writings.
 The difficulty and confusion comes from trying to read HPB’s teachings through the lens of terms and concepts which carry a different meaning vis-a-vis what is used in HPB’s writings.
-Hence it would serve the student best to approach HPB’s writings without any set notions.
+Hence it would serve the student best to approach HPB’s writings with a fresh mind.

-- It is preferable to get a hard-bound copy of The Secret Doctrine from the Theosophical Society.
+- It is preferable to get a hard-bound copy of The Secret Doctrine via the Theosophical Society at Adyar.
 However, if you would like an electronic edition then you may access it here.
 We recommend that you buy the full original text of the books as opposed to abridgements.
-If HPB had intended her books to be shorter, she would have made it shorter.
+If HPB had intended her books to be shorter, she would have made them shorter.

 - For those unfamiliar with HPB’s style of writing we suggest that you start off with her simplest work – The Key to Theosophy.
 You can find an electronic copy of the book here.
 The book is available via the Theosophical Society.

-- HPB uses a lot of Sanskrit through her writings.
+- HPB uses a lot of Sanskrit terms through her writings (which most would be unfamiliar with).
 It is helpful to use HPB’s Theosophical Glossary (1892) as a reference whenever you get stuck.
 However, the book is out of print but you will find an online edition here.

 There are a few other guidelines which may help: